 - A scratching object can be free-standing, lie on the floor or hang from a doorknob; experiment to find out what your cat prefers or, even better, provide a variety of scratching objects in different places and positions.

 - Rub a little catnip into the post or attach a toy to the top to make it even more attractive.

 - Praise your cat for using the post or any other object that is acceptable for them to scratch.

 Making it clear

 Put the posts where your cat wants them—next to their sleeping spot for a quick stretch after a nap, or by the front door for a really intense session after they greet you.
 Place posts on each level of the house so they don't have to go far to indulge.

 Once your cat is regularly using their post, you can move it little by little to where you'd like it.
 But, really, why tempt fate?
 Better to leave it in their favorite spot so they leave your favorite things alone.

-Scolding your cat only works if you catch her scratching off-limits.
-If you correct her after the fact, she won't know what she’s done wrong and could learn to be afraid of you.
+Scolding your cat only works if you catch her scratching an off-limits object.
+If you correct her after the fact, she won't know what she’s done wrong and could learn to fear you.

-- Never yell at or hit her as punishment.
+- Never yell at or hit your cat as punishment.
 She may start to avoid you altogether.

 Dig deeper into the matter